sVoxelDev/minecraft-server-template/README.md

 The stack will be deploy with a standalone dynmap webserver and dynmap has to be configured accordingly.
 To make things easier this template comes with a dynmap `configuration.txt` and preconfigured web directory that works out of the box.

 The dynmap can be accessed using `https://map.your-server.net` and is secured with a lets-encrypt certificate by default.

+## Backup

+The stack comes with a [restic](https://restic.readthedocs.io/) backup [sidecar container](https://hub.docker.com/repository/docker/silthus/mc-restic-compose-backup) which allows configuring any number of backup repositories.
+[AWS glacier](https://aws.amazon.com/glacier/) can be configured easily, as it is very cheap for huge amount of data.

+By default backups are written into the `backup/` directory.
+Adjust the `backup.env` file to your liking.
+You can also add a discord webhook to one of your discord channels to get notified when a backup occured.
+This way you can quickly see if backups are successful or failing.

 ## Web Traefik